darwinlau/CASPR/README.md

 # CASPR #
 The *Cable-robot Analysis and Simulation Platform for Research (CASPR)*  is an open-source software platform developed in MATLAB that facilitates a range of analysis approaches on arbitrary cable-robot models.
 ## Purpose: ##
-CASPR is designed for researchers to perform study on Cable-Driven Parallel Robots (#CDPRs#).
-CASPR intends to prevent the "reinvent-the-wheel" problem from inhibiting the research progress and advancement of CDPRs.
-It looks to do this by providing researchers with
+CASPR is designed for researchers to perform study on Cable-Driven Parallel Robots (*CDPRs*).
+CASPR aims to provide researchers with:

 1. The ability to use the extensive libraries and models of CASPR from the community for your research.
 2. The ability to easily and efficiently add, test and validate your algorithms and models.